Essential Mobile App Strategy Guide for Non-Profit/Associations

 6. Know about the Mobile App Development Process

 Development is the most important stage of any digital product.
 This stage will take most of the time and you should be proactive to evaluate the progress.
 The mobile app can be coded using the native and hybrid app development approach.
 It is preferred to develop native iOS and native Android apps with the help of an app development company.
-There are several focused nonprofit app development companies in the USA that can provide quality services and affordable rates.
+There are several focused nonprofit app development companies in Chicago that can provide quality services and affordable rates.
 It is helpful if you follow the following steps in the development stage:

 6.1.
 Decide the Backend Server for your Mobile Apps